Bboatman/MagicDeckGenerator/README.md

 ## Feeling fancy?

 I tried to create a python environment setup tool, pretty sure it works.
 Feeling brave?
 It can be run with the command below.
-Use the -h flag to see variable names if you want to use it to set up your .env file automagically.
+Use the -h flag to see variable names if you want to use it to set up your data automagically

 ```
 python3 init.py
 ```

 ## Install Python Dependencies